 There is so much confusion around what should I eat?
 We have the USDA pyramid that tells us to make bread, pasta, and whole grains a good chunk of our meals (though to their credit, they do recommend as many veggies as possible); some paleo folks tell us that meat should be half our plate; we’re still confused about whether or not red meat causes cancer, and should we even eat meat?
-How do we make a healthy plate?
+SO: How can we design and build a healthy plate?

 Although there is never a one size fits all approach for diet (this post may help you determine your ideal diet), there are a few guidelines we can all follow to be healthier and feel better.
 What you should eat depends on your age, gender, goals, and unique physiology, but we can all benefits from the following principles:

 - Make one half your plate vegetables of all kinds.
+Longevity studies tell us that about 50-55% of our diets should contain healthy carbs (source) like vegetables, legumes, fruit, gluten free grains (I recommend grains sparingly for most people).
 Choose from the low carb, leafy varieties such as kale, chard, spinach, collards, cucumber, celery, peppers (anything crunchy) and a good mix of higher carb starchy root veggies like beets, potatoes, parsnip, winter squash, yams.
 For the average person I recommend unlimited low carb veggies and a serving of the starchies at lunch or dinner, anywhere from 1/2 cup to 1 cup or more, depending on your size/gender/activity level.

 - Get a good chunk of protein at each meal, particularly breakfast and lunch.
 You’re expending the most energy during the day, so this is when you need to take in the majority of your calories.
 Typically one half your body weight in grams of protein is a good rule of thumb for active adults.